portalnesia/portalnesia/docs/api/v1/getting-started.md

 # Endpoint

-The API is accessed by making HTTP requests to a specific version endpoint URL, in which GET or POST variables contain information about what you wish to access.
+The API is accessed by making HTTP requests to a specific version endpoint URL, contain information about what you wish to access.
 Every endpoint is accessed via an SSL-enabled HTTPS (port 443), this is because everything is using OAuth 2.0.

 The stable HTTP endpoint for latest Portalnesia API is: